GST on Tobacco Products in India – Impact of GST on Cigarettes, Pan Masala & Gutkha (Latest News)

 - Awareness: Stay informed about tax changes affecting prices

-A – The GST rate on cigarettes is 28%, which is the highest GST slab.
-In addition, a compensation cess is applied based on cigarette type and size.
+The GST rate on cigarettes is 40%, which is the highest GST slab.
+In addition, excise duties and a Health & National Security Cess are applied based on cigarette length and filter type.
+This makes cigarettes one of the highest-taxed sin goods under GST.